digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-8.md

 * Working at CMU on an FMI exporter for ModelPlex.
 * Going to meet with Stefan some time this week to discuss other research topics.

+#### Casper
+* Working on ESA case.
+Critical Design Review in late November, 2019.
+* FMI Utilities website online.
+Could use some prettying :)
+* Went to Excelgo workshop, might be future cooperation for visualising systems
+* Worked on docker-based FMU cross compiler out of necessity.

 #### Jim Woodcock
 * Apologies for not being able to make the net call: I am at the RoboSoft meeting in London.